Warwolt/rktest/README.md

 the test cases are written in the same language.
 This allows RK Test to easily be integrated into other C projects, while keeping largely the same development experience as Google Test.

+If you want a Google Test written in C, and can live with some missing features and appreciate a small footprint, consider using RK Test.

 ## See also